carolinescranton01/cs_projects/qiime2_on_UAHPC/installing_qiime2.md

-# Installing qiime2 on the HPC for 16s analysis
+# Installing qiime2 on the HPC for 16s analysis (v 2024.10)

+Qiime2 is a program designed to analyze 16S sequencing data.
+It has really really good documentation and tutorials, so please follow those to familiarize yourself with the program and how it works before starting your own data!
+It can be ran on your own computer or on the HPC - running it on your own computer can be slow (especially if you have a lot of data), so using the HPC can speed things up.
 This tutorial will walk through how to install qiime2 on the UA HPC.
 Qiime2 cannot be installed on the HPC in the same was conda packages can, but fortunately we can install it using a docker container, which functions like a conda environment with installed packages but is installed and accessed differently.
 To do this, you need to open the HPC using the **Ocelote** cluster (it will not work on Puma).
 Open the HPC for ~3 hours with ~8 cores to install qiime2

 After opening the terminal on the HPC, download the qiime2 docker container, which is auto-converted to apptainer form (apptainer is better for use on systems like the HPC, whereas docker is better for systems in the cloud).
 I reccomend doing this in your xdisk folder, as you will have more space to store the files you will analyze with qiime2 (since they can get pretty big).
 Enter the following commands to move to the xdisk, create a qiime2 folder, and install qiime2 (replace netid with your netid):
 ```